 Test trenching and soil sampling adjacent to Building 2616, also conducted in October 2003, demonstrated that the PAH contamination found in soil samples collected near Building 2616 was most likely due to asphalt pieces present in the soil caused by previous repeated excavating/backfilling activities through the surficial asphalt pavement.
-No further action appears warranted for the area of PAH contaminated soil.
+No further action appears warranted for the area of PAH- contaminated soil.
 During the test trenching, approximately three cubic yards of soil were removed and disposed of off-site.

-In February 2004, three Geoprobe soil samples were collected near the former ejection pit (see Figure 2).
-The samples were collected from eight to ten feet below ground surface to characterize soils below the bottom of the pit.
+In February 2004, three Geoprobe[®] soil samples were collected near the former ejection pit (see Figure 4).
+The samples were collected from 8 to 10 feet below ground surface to characterize soils below the bottom of the pit.
 Each sample was analyzed for VOCs, SVOCs, PCBs, and metals.
-No compounds were detected at concentrations greater than their respective New York State soil cleanup guidance values (NYSDEC 1994).
+No compounds were detected at concentrations greater than their respective New York State cleanup levels values (NYSDEC 1994).

-In 2008, the RI Report (URS 2003) and the RI Addendum Report (URS 2007a) were consolidated into a single Final RI Report (URS 2008).
+In 2008, the RI Report (URS 2003) and the RI Addendum Report (URS 2007) were consolidated into a single Final RI Report (URS 2008).

-2.2.5 Soil Vapor Intrusion Investigation and Groundwater Plume
+5.1.5 Soil Vapor Intrusion Investigation and Groundwater Plume

-A groundwater contaminant plume originating at the former Fire Training Area (FT-002), located approximately one mile to the west-northwest of Site SS-041, has migrated into the Industrial Area east of the flightline.
+A groundwater contaminant plume originating at the former FT-002 site, located approximately one mile to the west-northwest of Site SS-041, has migrated into the Industrial Area east of the flight line.
 The plume raised concerns about the potential for vapor intrusion into buildings caused by volatilization of chemical contaminants in the groundwater.
 Consequently, in 2006, a study was initiated to evaluate soil vapor intrusion into 14 of the Industrial Area buildings.
 Building 2612, located on Site SS-041, was included in the study.
-A description of the investigation and recommendations related to the potential for vapor intrusion from groundwater appears in documents for the FT-002/IA Groundwater OU; in connection with the investigation and remedial decisions resulting therefrom, a building occupancy restriction was placed on Building 2612 due to the potential for soil vapor intrusion from a possible unknown soil source (see Section 8.0 for more detail).
+A description of the investigation and recommendations related to the potential for vapor intrusion from groundwater appears in documents for the FT-002/IA Groundwater OU.
+The potential for unacceptable risk associated with SVI in Building 2612 has been addressed through institutional controls which have already been placed in the deed to the Site SS-041 property at the time of its transfer, as mentioned in Section 12.